 Gino Vistosi Blue & Pink Discs Chandelier

-Materials: 36 Murano hand blown crystal glass discs.
-Metal chromed frame.
+Materials: 36 hand blown blue crystal Murano glass discs.
+Metal chromed (iron) wire frame, chain and canopy.
 Bakelite sockets.
-Purple/pink when the lamp illuminates, blue without the light bulbs on.
+Purple/pink when this chandelier illuminates, blue when not lit.

 Chain Length: 80 cm / 31.49’’

 Height: 53 cm / 20.86”